 LightStream boat loans are unsecured loans, so there is no collateral required.
 There also aren’t any origination fees or prepayment penalties.
 You can get a loan amount as low as $5,000, but loans do top out at $100,000 (so no superyacht financing here).
 LightStream could be more transparent about credit scores, and while the starting APR (5.99%) is attractive, that includes an auto pay discount and excellent credit; APRs can climb as high as 24.49% for other borrowers.

 Southeast Financial is great for borrowers with bad credit.
 The lender could offer more transparency around credit requirements, fees and interest rates, but it’s a good lender to turn to when your credit is keeping you from getting approved elsewhere.

-You can get a boat loan from Southeast Financial for any kind of watercraft.
-Their mantra is “if it floats, we finance it.”
+You can get a boat loan from Southeast Financial for any kind of watercraft, with this exception of speed boats and houseboats.